vtechguys/webapck/1 - What is webpack/Handling project assets/Webpack_MC_21.md

 # Module Loaders
 The module loaders are used to do some preprocessing on our files before they are added to our bundle.js file.
-Like babel is used to transpile the latest ES codes to older ones
+Like babel is used to transpile the latest ES codes to older ones.
+## Adding babel
+Babel turns new ES code into older codes to able to run on old browser.
+Where as simply webpack is to link js modules together.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNDAyODk2NywtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMjAzMTgzMjk4MywtMjA4ODc0NjYxMl19
 -->